Anxiety at the beginning of a relationship isn’t something very uncommon. But what is relationship anxiety?

 Anxiety and relationships aren’t mutually exclusive, especially in the initial phase of courting.
 In fact, love anxiety, the feeling butterflies wings fluttering in your stomach, that makes dating so much more exciting and enticing.

 But, there is a negative side to anxiety.
-When you feel so insecure that you aren’t able to function properly.
+When you wonder if anxiety is ruining my relationship and feel so insecure that you aren’t able to function properly.
 When you start doubting your partner, yourself and contemplate things like taking a relationship anxiety test!

 But before jumping on the quest to how to deal with relationship anxiety you must understand the signs, symptoms, and causes of anxiety issues.